Why Your Warranty Data Is Your Most Undervalued Asset

 Spare Parts Demand Forecasting

-Geographic registration density by model is a leading indicator of spare parts demand.
-If a product model has a three-to-five year average service life and you know where the registered base is geographically concentrated, you can forecast parts demand at a regional level with reasonable accuracy — and position inventory accordingly.
-Most spare parts planning is done from sales history.
-Registration data lets you plan from the actual installed base.
+Geographic registration density by model is a leading indicator of spare parts demand that sales history cannot replicate.
+Sales history tells you what moved through the channel; registration data tells you where the installed base actually sits today.
+If a product model has a three-to-five year average service life and you know where the registered base is geographically concentrated, you can forecast parts demand at a regional level with reasonable accuracy — and position inventory accordingly before demand peaks rather than after.
+Most spare parts planning is reactive: stock depletes, lead times extend, customers wait.
+Registration data makes it possible to plan from the actual installed base, model by model, region by region.
+This is particularly valuable for high-SKU product ranges where part compatibility is model-specific and the cost of stocking errors is high on both sides — overstock and stockout.
+For more on how connected product data feeds operational intelligence, see connected product analytics.

 Why Most Manufacturers Waste It